LexiFi/ocaml-vdom/README.md

 and no commitment is made on the stability of its interface.
 So please let us know if you consider using it!

-This gen_js_api package is licensed by LexiFi under the terms of the [MIT license](LICENSE).
+This ocaml-vdom package is licensed by LexiFi under the terms of the [MIT license](LICENSE).

 Contact: alain.frisch@lexifi.com